MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0098.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

-- This warning mimics the behaviour of [AS0011](appsourcecop-as0011.md) but it is present for limited objects.
+- This warning mimics the behavior of [AS0011](appsourcecop-as0011.md) but it is present for limited objects.
 Its sole purpose is to serve as a stable middle ground before introducing [AS0011](appsourcecop-as0011.md) for these objects.

 - Currently the warning is present for Enum values defined in EnumExtension objects, DataItems, and columns defined in ReportExtension objects.